 The last room of the exhibition had more artefacts and also body casts of people from Pompeii.
 It was a sobering place, especially seeing the body casts of children.
-We didn’t stay long in this room with BattleKid.
+We didn’t stay long in this room with our son.

 Visitor information for OMSI

-- There is a large car park adjacent to the OMSI building with a charge of $5.
-WE were there early on a Wednesday morning in September and there was plenty of parking.
+- The Oregon Museum of Science and Industry parking is located adjacent to the OMSI building and is quite large.
+Parking at OMSI is charged at $5.
+We were there early on a Wednesday morning in September and there was plenty of parking.

-- OMSI is served by public transport.
+- OMSI Portland is also served by public transport.
 The OMSI/SE Water Ave Station connects to the MAX, bus and Portland Streetcar lines.

 - Submarine tours are from 9.50 to 4.30 and you can even do sleep overs!